 It is much more than just a swimming hole.
 The rock formations and the setting are simply stunning.

-It’s also a great place for hiking or a picnic.
+Hamilton Pool is also a great place for hiking or a picnic.

 Even though Hamilton Pool is about 30 miles west of Austin, I think it is well worth the drive.